renovatebot/renovate/docs/usage/bazel.md

 Renovate only evaluates _two_ attributes from this declaration: `version` and `registry`.

 If a `version` is specified, it overrides the version specified in the `bazel_dep` pinning it to the specified value.
-In the following example, Renovate will note that the version has been pinned to `1.2.3`.
+In the following example, Renovate notices that the version is pinned to `1.2.3`.
-This will result in `rules_foo` being ignored for update evaluation.
+This results in `rules_foo` being ignored for update evaluation.

 ```python
 bazel_dep(name = "rules_foo", version = "1.2.4")